rfuzzo/MWSE/docs/source/types/tes3weapon.md

 ### `promptsEquipmentReevaluation`
 <div class="search_terms" style="display: none">promptsequipmentreevaluation</div>

 *Read-only*.
 If true, the item should prompt equipment reevaluated when added to the actor's inventory.
-Thius is true for armor, clothing, and weapons.
+Thus is true for armor, clothing, and weapons.

 **Returns**: